pawan231/MiniDataBase-1/README.md

 #### 4. B+ Tree Indexed Search:
  For searching a record in file for particular table, B+ tree indexed search is implemented.
 Search is only based on primary  key right now.

- Advantages of B+ Tree Indexing:
+ Advantages of B+ Tree Indexing [here](https://www.tutorialcup.com/dbms/b-plus-tree.htm)

- 1. Since all records are stored only in the leaf node and are sorted sequential linked list, searching is becomes very easy.
- 2. As the number of record increases/decreases, B+ tree structure grows/shrinks.
-There is no restriction on B+ tree size.
- 3. Since it is a balance tree structure, any insert/ delete/ update does not affect the performance.
- 4. Since we have all the data stored in the leaf nodes and more branching of internal nodes makes height of the tree shorter.
-This reduces disk I/O. Hence it works well in secondary storage devices.

 System also calculates the time taken by the search algorithm.

 ## DEVELOPMENT:
-The whole project is done on eclipse platform(C/C++ perspective).
+The whole project is initially done on eclipse platform(C/C++ perspective).

-It is also tested on linux terminal.
+Further modifications are done on linux

 For execution:
- You can simple build and run on eclipse platform or

- on terminal by executing following commands:

- ->if you running this program using terminal, you need to move folder "table" to "src".

- g++ main.cpp

- ./a.out
+	1. Simple type **make**, it will compile the project.
+	2. Type **./tinydb** for running project.
+	3. Type **make clean** for recompiling the project.

 ## PROJECT CONTRIBUTORS: